-This statistic shows the revenue of the largest hotel groups worldwide in 2013.
-Hilton Worldwide generated revenues of 9.76 billion U.S. dollars in 2013.
+This statistic shows the revenue of the largest hotel groups worldwide in 2014.
+Hilton Worldwide generated approximately 10.5 billion U.S. dollars in revenue in 2014.

 Global hotel groups - additional information

-In 2013, a large proportion of the hotels in the InterContinental Hotels Group was made up by properties belonging to Holiday Inn Express and Holiday Inn, with 2,258 and 1,216 hotels respectively.
+A large proportion of the hotels in the InterContinental Hotels Group is made up by properties belonging to Holiday Inn Express and Holiday Inn, with 2,365 and 1,212 hotels respectively.
 Other brands belonging to the InterContinental Hotels Group include the Crowne Plaza, Candlewood Suites, and Hotel Indigo.
-Despite being a British-owned company, the majority of the group’s revenue came from the Americas in 2013.
-The group appears to be popular in the United States, evidenced by the fact that is was given a Customer Satisfaction Index score of 78 out of 100 by Americans in 2013.
+Despite being a British-owned company, the majority of the group’s revenue is generated in the Americas.
+The group appears to be popular in the United States, evidenced by the fact that is was given a Customer Satisfaction Index score of 78 out of 100 by Americans in 2014.

 The most expensive region in the world in terms of average daily rates in hotels is the Middle East.
-In 2013, the average daily rate in the Middle East was 206.68 U.S. dollars – almost two and a half times higher than in Northern Africa, which was the cheapest region in the world.
-In 2013, people in Switzerland spent the most on average daily rates, both at home and away.
-People in Thailand spent the least when traveling at home.
+In 2014, the average daily rate in the Middle East was 165.97 U.S. dollars – more than 50 dollars higher than that of the Asia Pacific region, which was the cheapest region during that year.
+People in Switzerland spent the most on average daily rates when traveling in their home country in 2014.
+People from Argentina spent the most when traveling abroad.